Psychoanalytic/dynamic Practitioners of Perth

 This is a choice for people wanting an alternative approach to recovery from serious life stresses.

-A Monthly reading group, facilitated by Analytic Psychotherapist Leonard Martin, studies the writings of Jacques Lacan, whose work as a psychiatrist and psychoanalyst has been based on, and has extended, the theory and practice of Sigmund Freud's discoveries of the human p
+A Monthly reading group studies the writings of Freud, Lacan, and of those whose work has extended the theory and practice of Sigmund Freud's discoveries of the human psyche.

-A Monthly reading group, facilitated by Analytic Psychotherapist Leonard Martin, studies the writings of Jacques Lacan, whose work as a psychiatrist and psychoanalyst has been based on, and has extended, the theory and practice of Sigmund Freud's discoveries of the human psyche.
+A Monthly reading group studies the writings of Freud, Lacan, and of those whose work has extended the theory and practice of Sigmund Freud's discoveries of the human psyche.

-The group meet in one another's homes to read, discuss and sustain interest in ongoing learning in the analytic field.
-At the moment the group is coming to the end of Jacques Lacan's Seminar III: Psychosis.
+The group meets on Skype to read, discuss and sustain interest in ongoing learning in the analytic field.
+At the end of 2024, the group was reading Anima and Animus, by Emma Jung.

 Suitable for: Training & Professional Development for analytic, therapeutic and counselling practitioners; health, allied health professionals; and people with an interest in contemporary theory and psychoanalysis.